13. Investment properties

 SATO measures investment properties at fair value which are based on:

-– Sales comparison – Income value – Acquisition cost
+– Sales comparison

 Sales comparison method

 The sales comparison method is used in properties of which apartments can be sold individually without restrictions.
 The market value as at the date of the valuation is based on the average of the actual sales prices of comparable housings from the preceding 24 months.
 As a source for such comparable sales prices, the Company applies housing price data which, according to its view, represents the most comprehensive data source available.
-Currently, the Company uses HSP (Hintaseurantapalvelu) price tracking service maintained by CGI Suomi Oy as a source of such housing price data.
+Currently, the Company uses HSP (Hintaseurantapalvelu), a price tracking service maintained by CGI Suomi Oy, as a source of such housing price data.
 The HSP price tracking service includes information on sales of apartments and real estates in Finland provided by real estate agents.
-Market value for each property is individually adjusted using rental house discount.
+The market value for each property is individually adjusted using rental house discount.
 Deduction is mainly based on the location, condition and image of the property.
 Properties located in St. Petersburg are valuated by a third party expert (JLL).

-Investment property by valuation classes
+|Investment property by valuation classes|

 Sensitivity analysis of investment properties

-Properties measured at market values
+|Properties measured at market values

-Change in market prices
+|Change in market prices

-Properties measured at yield value
+|Properties measured at yield value|

-All SATO's investment properties are classified to hierarchy level 3 under IFRS 13.
+All SATO's investment properties are classified in hierarchy level 3 under IFRS 13.
 Items which are included in the hierarchy level 3 are measured using input data which is not based on observable market data.